Q: What do a project management system and nuclear submarines have in common?

 Gantt charts are more granular visual representations, with bar charts arranged linearly for every activity in the project.

 Creating a Gantt chart is also a lot easier.
-All you need to do is fill out a table with the dependencies, start dates, and estimated durations.
+Fill out a table with the dependencies, start dates, and estimated durations.
+Done!

 A Gantt chart doesn’t include an official formula for calculating expected durations.
-So, if you want to use the PERT method of calculating timelines, you can.
+A PERT is much better at this.

-But digitized Gantt charts and project management software isn’t the only reason PERT isn’t as popular.
+HOWEVER, digitized Gantt charts and project management software aren’t the only reason PERT isn’t as popular.

 There are also new methods for working with and visualizing the critical path.